-Your margins should be about 1 inch all around, with the text aligned to the left.
+Your margins should be 1-inch all around, with the text aligned to the left.

 You also want to leave space between paragraphs, as well as between your salutation and the text (and between your text and the signature), so that your letter is easy to read.

 A good rule of thumb is that you always want a good amount of white space on the paper.
 This will prevent your letter from looking too cluttered and difficult to read.